-One method to reduce the error on $f_5$ is to increase the number of identified stars, for example, using Gaia data.
-In recent work, \citet{Jensen:2024} exploit Gaia data employing a selection algorithm based on spatial, color-magnitude, and proper motion information targeting low brightness features of Milky Way dwarf satellites.
-They are able to identify the second low-density outer profile of nine satellites, including Tucana~II, and for each of them, derive the stellar surface density profile.
-They model it as the sum of two exponential profiles, i.e.,
+One method to reduce the error on $f_5$ is to increase the number of identified stars; for example, using Gaia data.
+In recent work, \citet{Jensen:2024} exploit Gaia data, employing a selection algorithm based on spatial, color-magnitude, and proper motion information targeting low brightness features of MW dwarf satellites.
+They are able to identify the second low-density outer profile of nine satellites, including Tucana~II, and for each of them, to derive the stellar surface density profile.
+They model it as the sum of two exponential profiles:

 where $\Sigma_{0}$ is the central surface density, $r_e$ is the exponential scale radius, $B$ is the normalization of the outer component ($0\leq B \leq 1$), and $r_s$ the scale radius of the outer component ($1.68 r_s > R_{1/2}$).
 They derive $r_e$ from the literature value of the half-light radius such that $R_{1/2} = 1.68r_e$.
 Unfortunately, we cannot use their star candidates list to evaluate $f_5$, since there are no spectroscopic follow-ups to verify the membership of each star.
 However, we can test our results by comparing the surface density of our simulated post-merger galaxies with the one derived by them.